 We believe clients and their families will best be served if, as a community, we talk about and learn about mental illness.

-Part of HopeWay’s vision is to “build awareness and acceptance through education.”
-Central to fulfilling this part of our vision is the George C. Covington Library and Learning Fund established for HopeWay by George’s family and friends.
+Part of HopeWay’s mission is to “build awareness and acceptance through education.”
+Central to fulfilling this part of our mission is the George C. Covington Library and Educational Program established for HopeWay by George’s family and friends.

-The Covington Library and Learning Fund supports our holistic approach to health care for clients in our programs by providing easy access to education about mental illness and recovery.
-The Learning Fund allows us to provide valuable educational events that broadens the scope of impact into the larger community.
-The Covington Learning Fund provides critical resources to support ongoing community outreach, awareness, and help end stigmas associated with mental illness.
+The Covington Library supports our holistic approach by providing further access to education about mental illness and recovery.
+The Educational Program allows us to provide valuable events that broaden the scope of impact into the larger community.
+The Covington Educational Program also provides critical resources to support ongoing community outreach, awareness, and help reduce stigmas associated with mental illness.

-Every year we host a Covington Educational Event.
-In 2021, we welcomed Dr. Jennifer Ashton to campus to speak about her best-selling book, The Self-Care Solution.
+Every year, we host a specific educational event open to the public.
+In 2021, we welcomed Dr. Jennifer Ashton to campus to speak about the importance of self-care.
 We had about 2,000 people tune in virtually to join the conversation.